6 Types of Superfood Nutrition for Optimal WellnessReading Time: 8 minutes

 Reishi (Ganoderma lucidum) mushrooms are similarly immune-boosting, also helping to ward off viruses while calming the mind.
 In the event that you encounter a poisonous mushroom, reishi mushrooms can further serve as a potent antidote, while also helping to balance the adrenal glands and promote feelings of calm.

-You may have heard of shiitake (Lentinula edodes) mushrooms because they’re popular in cooking.
-But did you know that they’re also anti-tumoral and antiviral?
-Shiitake mushrooms are so medicinal, in fact, that herbalist Christopher Hobbs, editorial advisor for Herbs for Health, says they’re effective for nearly every ailment: including immune disorders, allergies, candida, the common cold, influenza, and cancer.
+You may have heard of shiitake (Lentinula edodes) mushrooms because they’re popular in cooking, but they also have a number of studied health benefits.
+Shiitake mushrooms are so “medicinal,” in fact, that herbalist Christopher Hobbs, editorial advisor for Herbs for Health, says they’re effective for nearly every ailment.

-Similar benefits can be found in maitake (Grifola frondosa) mushrooms, which have been shown in scientific studies to fight cancer and inhibit tumor growth.
+Similar benefits can be found in maitake (Grifola frondosa) mushrooms, which have been shown in scientific studies to help prevent abnormal cell growth.
 Maitakes are likewise suitable for helping to naturally lower blood pressure levels while balancing cholesterol levels.

 And who could forget about Lion’s Mane (Hericium erinaceus), the mushroom that looks exactly like it sounds!
 Considered by world-renowned fungi expert Paul Stamets to be the world’s premier “smart” mushroom,